laserpants/impromptu-react-sidemenu/README.md

 ## Contribute

 Please, do.
-Pull requests are welcome.
+Like the ancient Greek proverb says; "Pull requests are welcome."

 ## License